 Sexual harassment claims may go back over some time for two reasons; either because when it is finally reported it is the last straw (the individual may have been subject to a number of incidents that finally culminate in the individual not being able to stand it anymore) or individuals may also delay their reporting of the incident because they fear they will be bullied, not believed, feel too distressed or have their reputation at work damaged.
-All reports should be dealt with, with the upmost sensitivity and confidentiality as experiencing sexual harassment is highly distressing for the individual.
-All employees must feel they can report the incident and it will be taken seriously immediately.
+All reports should be dealt with, with the upmost sensitivity and confidentiality as experiencing sexual harassment is highly distressing for the

 Sexual interaction that is invited, mutual or consensual does not constitute sexual harassment as it is not unwanted.
 However, it is important to note that sexual conduct that has been consented to in the past can become unwanted.
-For example, where employees have previously had sexual
+For example, where employees have previously had sexual relations outside of work and one of the employees proceeds to make unwanted sexual contact within the workplace.